syncedtoblog/syncedtoblog.github.io/_posts/2021-01-30-Impact-Covid-19-On-UK-Crime.md

 Another interesting point we can glean from this chart is that, out of the three years, 2020 is the only year not to see a rise in crime severity between Feburary and March.
 While both 2018 and 2019 saw the largest increase in crime severity between these months out of the six months we searched over, 2020 actually saw a decrease in this period.
 We believe this can be attributed to the impact of the lockdown being implemented mid-way through March which had a significant effect on the score for the month and dampened out other factors which normally contribute to a rise in the crime score between these months.

+Digging into the datasets for each city, we saw it wasn't just a clear-cut case of crime falling across the board.

 <style>
 .chart-2-container {